1999–2000 Michigan State Spartans men's basketball team: Big Ten play

-Cleaves returned to the Spartans lineup on January 5, 2000 to help the Spartans to wins over Penn State and Iowa.
+Cleaves returned to the Spartans lineup on January 5, 2000, to help the Spartans to wins over Penn State and Iowa.
 Led by Cleaves the Spartans defeated No. 9 Indiana before losing their first Big Ten game on the road to No. 7 Ohio State.
 The loss stopped MSU's 21-game conference winning streak dating back to 1999.
 The Spartans bounced back with wins over Northwestern in back-to-back games, holding Northwestern to 29 points in the second game.
 A win over Illinois led by Charlie Bell's 20 points led to a matchup against rival Michigan with the Spartans at 15–5, 6–1 on the season.
-In Ann Arbor, MSU blew out the Wolverines as Michigan was without leading scorer Jamal Crawford who was declared ineligible 20 minutes before the game started because of NCAA investigations.
-Led by Morris Peterson's 32 points and 10 points, MSU had no problems with Michigan especially without their leading scorer, winning by 20.
+In Ann Arbor, MSU faced the Wolverines as Michigan was without leading scorer Jamal Crawford who was declared ineligible 20 minutes before the game started because of NCAA investigations.
+Led by Morris Peterson's 32 points and 10 rebounds, MSU had no problems with Michigan, winning by 20.
 MSU then stepped out of conference for a matchup with No. 7 Connecticut, a fellow participant in the prior year's Final Four.
-The Spartans had no problems with the Huskies, scoring 25 second chance points and 20 points off Huskie turnovers.
+The Spartans easily beat the Huskies, scoring 25 second-chance points and 20 points off Huskie turnovers.
 MSU returned to the Big Ten to face Purdue in West Lafayette and were upset, falling 70–67.
 The loss dropped the Spartans to 17–6, 7–2.
-The Spartans would rebound to beat Wisconsin in Madison before beating No. 7 Ohio State to avenge their earlier loss.
+The Spartans rebounded to beat Wisconsin in Madison before beating No. 7 Ohio State to avenge their earlier loss.
 A close win over Wisconsin in East Lansing marked their 26th straight win in the Breslin Center and pushed the Spartans to 10–2 in conference.
-A road win over Penn State preceded an overtime road loss to Indiana.
+A road win over Penn State preceded an overtime road loss to No. 16 Indiana.
 MSU returned home and blew out Minnesota 79–43.
-In the final regular season game of the season, the Spartans faced Michigan.
+In the final regular season game of the season, the Spartans faced Michigan again.
 Cleaves dished out 20 assists as he set the then Big Ten career record for assists in the 114–63 thumping of the Wolverines.

 The Spartans finished the conference slate with a 13–3 conference record and 23–7 overall while being ranked No. 2 in the country.
 MSU earned a share of the Big Ten regular season title with Ohio State, their third consecutive championship.